 While I have yet to achieve Louis Litt’s levels of clay masking (remember that legendary clay bath in Suits?), the lure of a simple clay face mask that literally sucks out toxins from deep under skin that’s besieged with pollution, sweat, makeup and other kinds of pore-clogging grime is massively ooh-worthy!

-That’s why this innocuous ingredient, which literally comes from the earth and has been used by some of history’s most gorgeous women (think Cleopatra, Yang Guifei and their ilk) since ancient times, is fast becoming one of the trendiest staples in today’s beauty circles.
+That’s why this innocuous natural product, which literally comes from the earth and has been used by some of history’s most gorgeous women (think grand beauties like Cleopatra and Yang Guifei) since ancient times, is fast becoming one of the trendiest staples in today’s beauty circles.

-From face masks and soaps to foundations and hair conditioners, clay seems to be just everywhere.
+From facial masks and soaps to foundations and hair conditioners, clay mask’s benefits seem to be just everywhere.

 Cases in point: L’Oréal Paris Pure Clay Masks, Christophe Robin Cleansing Volumizing Paste, Fresh Umbrian Clay Treatment Bar, Tarte Clay Stick Foundation, Sunday Riley Ceramic Slip French Green Clay Cleanser, Kopari Pink Souffle Body Mask and Bumble and bumble Bb.
 Pret-a-Powder Tres Invisible Dry Shampoo with French Pink Clay… to name just a few beauty formulation that have clay as one of the key ingredients.

 I told you, everyone is calling upon clay face masks!
 And clay hair hair masks!